MoradEnCours/Lanex/README.md

 * [Pillow](https://github.com/python-pillow/Pillow) - A Python Imaging Library (PIL), which adds support for opening, manipulating, and saving images.
 * [Django-Extensions](https://github.com/django-extensions/django-extensions) - A collection of custom extensions for the Django Framework.
 These include management commands, additional database fields, admin extensions and much more.
 * [Django-Location-Field-Repo+Docs](https://github.com/caioariede/django-location-field ; https://django-location-field.readthedocs.io/en/latest/) - Provides model and form fields, and widgets that allow users to easily pick locations and store in the database.
+* [OpenStreetMaps+Leaflet.js-library](https://wiki.openstreetmap.org/wiki/Leaflet) - Used in Django-location-field to assist with functionality of mapping a location when adding language requests.
 * [Django-Registration-Repo+Docs+CodenongTutorial](https://github.com/ubernostrum/django-registration ; https://django-registration.readthedocs.io/ ; https://www.codenong.com/5658745/) - An extensible application providing user registration functionality for Django-powered Web sites
 * [jQuery](https://github.com/jquery/jquery) - A lightweight, "write less, do more", JavaScript library.
 * [Bootstrap](https://github.com/twbs/bootstrap) - the most popular CSS Framework for developing responsive and mobile-first websites.